 Our first stop the Amber Fort, located in an amazingly scenic location in the nearby hills.
 Our tour includes sections reserved for the Maharaja’s wives and concubines and the amazing hall of mirrors.
 We have a photo stop outside the pink sandstone Palace of the Winds, an incredible honeycomb of windows from which the royal household’s ladies watched the street life and processions below.
 Next, we visit the City Palace, home to the present Maharaja of Jaipur, viewing the superb collection of formal robes, intricate carpets, fine paintings and an impressive armoury.
 Finally we see the outstanding 18th century Jantar Mantar open-air Observatory, an extremely accurate collection of early astronomical instruments.

 This morning we leave Jaipur and we experience one of India’s greatest institutions – the iconic railway system, we board the comfortable ‘chair class’ carriages of the Shatabdi Express, travelling to Ajmer.
 From here we drive to Pushkar, the sacred Hindu town, home to the world’s largest camel fair.
-A gathering of as many as 160,000 dealers and coinciding with the full-moon in November, business often takes a back seat to musicians, snake-charmers and dancers on hot coals.
+Every November. a gathering of as many as 160,000 dealers and coinciding with the full-moon, business often takes a back seat to musicians, snake-charmers and dancers on hot coals.
 After checking into the three-star superior, family-run, Pushkar Resort, it’s time to explore the town.
 We visit its rare Brahma temple, the only place in the world where it is permitted to worship the creator-God of the Hindu religion, continuing through the small market to visit the sacred lake and bathing ghats at the town’s heart.
 A buffet dinner at your hotel is included tonight.

 Leaving Pushkar, we continue towards Nagaur Fort, a little-known fort-cum-palace complex displaying a unique merging of Rajput and Moghul architecture.
 With its 800-year history and careful restoration, it well deserves its UNESCO recognition.
 Driving through pleasant country roads, through an arid landscape of sand dunes, we are off the beaten track, surrounded by the rural India of ox carts and small villages before seeing the astonishing Khimsar Fort.
 Nothing prepares you for the sight of this grand, 16th century edifice of towers, domes and ramparts, in the same family for 21 generations, now a charming heritage hotel.
 The rooms are all different and spread out within the walls.
 There’s a bar, restaurant, tea room and spa, plus a lovely pool.
 Dinner is included tonight, either set out within the picturesque ruins of one of the buildings or along the battlements.